-In this tutorial we will cover the basics of Python Input/Output and also how to import a module in python program.
-Previously we learned about Python Data types.
-You can learn that from Python Data types.
+In this tutorial, we will cover the basics of Python Input/Output and also how to import a module in a Python program.
+Previously we learned about Python Datatypes.

 Table of Contents

 I/O means Input and Output.
-We will learn about basic functions of python input and output.
+We will learn about the basic input and output functions below.
+Let’s start out!

 We are already familiar with the